» Health and Disability » » Oral Health Diseases & Care

-Dental Checkups - Reasons Not to Skip Oral Exams
+Dental Checkups: Why Not to Skip Oral Exams

-Pennsylvania Dental Association reminds the public that good oral health is vital to overall health, and urges people of all ages to not neglect their oral health care.
+Good oral health is vital to overall health, and people of all ages should not neglect their oral health care.

 It is understandable that families are trying to be frugal with their finances during these tough times.
 While dental care may seem like an easy expense to cut, postponing regular dental checkups could result in a serious oral health problem and a more expensive treatment plan in the long run.